Personal contributions

 Potential tax benefits

-Super may be a more tax-effective way to invest some of your money, as earnings in super are only taxed up to 15%.
-For investments outside super, these are taxed at your marginal tax rate, which can be up to 45% (not including the Medicate levy of 2%).
+Super can be a tax effective way to invest some of your money.
+Investment earnings in super are taxed at a maximum of 15%.
+Investments outside of super are taxed at your marginal tax rate.
+This can be up to 45%, plus the Medicare levy.

 Tax deductions